kad3/airloom/README.md

 * Edit the config depending on your needs.
 Everything is disabled by default.
 * Add a cronjob to run loom.sh.

-Implemented Checks (loom.sh)
+Implemented Checks
 -------------
-* HTTP_CHECK: checks a URL for an alert (requires curl)
+* CHECK_HTTP: checks a URL for an alert (requires curl)
-* MAIL_CHECK: checks a mailbox for an alert (requires fetchmail)
+* CHECK_MAIL: checks a mailbox for an alert (requires fetchmail)

-Implemented Payloads (payload.sh)
+Implemented Payloads
 -------------
-* SEND_MAIL: sends an email containing the machines current public IP address (requires mailutils)
+* PAYLOAD_MAIL: sends an email containing the machines current public IP address (requires mailutils)
-* SSH: opens a reverse SSH connection to a remote machine (requires OpenSSH)
+* PAYLOAD_SSH: opens a reverse SSH connection to a remote machine (requires OpenSSH)
-* DEL_FILES: deletes specified files
+* PAYLOAD_DEL_FILES: deletes specified files

 Extras
 -------------